-“Xenophobic parentis” are the negative feelings, dislikes and fears of children who are orphaned, fostered, and adopted that are directed against unfamiliar, mysterious and lesser known birth parents.
+“Xenophobic parentis syndrome” are the negative feelings, dislikes and fears of children who are orphaned, fostered, and adopted that are directed against unfamiliar, mysterious and lesser known birth parents.
 They fear their birth parents may be persons of ill character, mental illness, debauchery, perversion, immorality, ethnically different, uniquely political or religious individuals, who will reflect poorly on their self-image.
 They fear strangers who may be killers, thieves, cheaters, wanderers, diseased, drug users and prostitutes.
 Their psychological ‘fight or flight’ response triggers them to nervously cling to the safety of their adoptive family surroundings and their privileged status as the ‘chosen one’.

 Fear is related to the specific behaviors of escape and avoidance; a basic survival mechanism occurring in response to a specific stimulus related to future events, or a situation that is unacceptable.
 Fear is an emotion induced by a perceived threat which causes entities to quickly pull far away from it and usually hide, or in extreme cases a freeze or paralysis response is possible.
 Fear can be a manipulating and controlling factor in an individual’s life whether it is a fear of people, being a failure, fear of public speaking, fear of heights, fear of animals, or fear of the unknown.
 Many adoptees are too scared to take the path they want to because of what may lie ahead.
 They have a persistent fear of a foreboding situation in which the sufferer commits to great lengths in avoiding because the fear of their birth parents causes apprehension, consternation and dismay.